This work gives me a sense of purpose – Neles' Sustainability Manager focuses on circular economy

 Working with sustainability from a corporate perspective is important to me because the necessary changes we need to make to secure a better future are harder for corporations than for individuals.
 Structures and ownership are more complex, but the changes are more impactful.

-Which sustainability challenge have you been particularly happy to improve or solve here at Neles?
+Which sustainability challenge have you been particularly happy to improve or solve here at Valmet?
 And what would you like to work on next?

 Good scores strengthen our brand against competitors’ and are evidence of our sustainability work paying off.
 However, good scores do not mean we’re done with the work.
 Especially our supply chain and possibilities within circular economy need some focus now.
 I would also like to create a sustainability eLearning.

-At Neles, sustainability is integrated into everything we do.
+At Valmet, sustainability is integrated into everything we do.

 What would you do if you weren't doing sustainability for a living?